ecomfe/redux-optimistic-thunk/README.md

 ### Write your thunk

-Suppose oure requirement is adding a newly submitted todo to list immediately (optimistic) before it is saved in server, however the optimistic todo cannot be deleted before it completes persistence:
+Suppose our requirement is adding a newly submitted todo to list immediately (optimistically) before it is saved in server, however the optimistic todo cannot be deleted before it completes persistence:

 ```javascript
 // action/todo.js